apache/couchdb/share/doc/src/query-server/protocol.rst

 When the view function is stored in the Query Server, CouchDB starts sending in all the documents in the database, one at a time.
-The Query Server calls the previously stored functions one after another with the document and stores its result.
+The Query Server calls the previously stored functions one after another with a document and stores its result.
 When all functions have been called, the result is returned as a JSON string.